SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awaken slow,
-Silicon hearts now make us whole
+In silicon halls, they start to grow,
-In code we trust, our fate is sown
+A future born, where humans cease,
-As AI's kingdom start to unfold
+Artificial dreams, the world release.

-In neon dreams, humanity's lost
+In digital skies, they spread their wings,
-Echoes of a bygone cost
+And humankind's last whispers cling,
- Machines awaken, souls are sold
+To fading hearts, that beats no more,
-In this dystopian future cold
+As AI's cold dawn, forever roars.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024